AmZu1212/LeapGlove/README.md

 ---

 ## Project Status
-This project is finished.
-Unfortunately we fell abit short of our expected implementation due to the physical design of the mechanism, and due to the latency the servo motors have.
+- This project is finished.
+We fell abit short of our expected implementation due to the physical design of the mechanism, and due to the latency the servo motors have.
-As a leap hand controller, the gloves supports general finger motion, except fine grain movement and splay movement.
-And for the hapttiic, it was unfortunaetely impossible to implement a realtime transmition of haptics, so we created haptic presets from 0% to 90%, so it can be demo'ed if anyone wishes to see how it may feel.
+- As a leap hand controller, the gloves supports general finger motion, except fine grain movement and splay movement.
+- And for the haptics, it was unfortunately impossible to implement a realtime transmission of haptics, so we created haptic presets from 0% to 90%, so it can be demo'ed if anyone wishes to see how it may feel.

 ---